 Are you vulnerable to corruption

-By analysing data from our complaints, public interest disclosures, investigations, intelligence and other information, we can identify where and how public sector agencies can be vulnerable to corruption.
+By analysing data from complaints, Public Interest Disclosures and investigations, and by using our intelligence, experience, insights and other information, we can identify where and how public sector agencies might be vulnerable to corruption.

-• When not declared openly, or managed consistently, conflicts of interest are often involved in corrupt activity.
-Conflicts of interest may include:
+• When not declared openly, or managed consistently, conflicts of interest can cross the line into corruption.
+They may include:

 • accepting gifts or benefits in exchange for services, contracts or favourable decisions